ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_01-30-07-459000_cam.webp" %}

-This morning it was raining so we played a card game called *13* for hours in the ortz.
+This morning it was raining so we played a card game called *13* for hours in the ort.

 When the rain stopped we went and picked blueberries.
 Anuka paid for her university tuition by picking blueberries for 8 hours a day for 20 days of each summer.
 She said 500g could be sold for about 5000 MNT.
 Near the end Anuka asked if we were bitten by mosquitoes.
 She said that since we took from the forest, it's only fair that we give back.